 I like real ale but my wife only drinks gin.
 Can I bring some for her?

 No!
 The festival is a pub.
 You are not allowed to bring any alcohol on site.But We have a Gin Bar this Year

 Normally there is no point as our fire limit guarantees that we will not have to turn anyone away.

 We do sell advance door, glass and beer tickets so that companies and societies can offer them to their guests.
-Normally we will only deal in ten or more.
+Normally we will only deal with 15 or more.

 Is the site suitable for wheelchairs?

 Yes, the site is reasonably flat and we have people in wheelchairs every year.